sass/sass/doc-src/SASS_CHANGELOG.md

 * When a use of `@at-root` doesn't add any new rules, it will no longer split its containing block in two ([issue 1239][]).

+* Fix a `sass-convert` bug where rules would occasionally be folded together incorrectly when converting from CSS to Sass.

 [issue 1239]: https://github.com/nex3/sass/issues/1239

 ## 3.3.7 (2 May 2014)